Flexible and Lucrative: How a Retired Teacher Makes $2,500 per Month as an English Language Tutor

 When Saulters went through the hiring process, she attended an in-person interview and “taught” two sample classes.
 This helped VIPKid understand her teaching style and measure how well she would teach the material.

-If you choose to work for VIPKid, you’ll go through the same process.
+If you choose to teach with VIPKid, you’ll go through the same process.
 The company will also check your credentials and verify your teaching background.

 And when it comes to the interview, “just be yourself,” Saulters advises.
 Whether you have a bubbly personality or you’re more introverted, what matters most is that your students learn.